 Are you tired of making sure you have an updated pink card in your car?
 Our mySharp app lets you carry your pink card around with you on your phone.
 No more searching through your car for that small piece of paper.
 Find out about here: sharpinsurance.ca/mysharp

 Are you looking for car insurance in Alberta?
 Our brokers can find you a policy that works for your wallet and your policy needs.
-Go to https://sharpinsurance.ca/car-insurance/ and get a quote today!
+Check our Car Insurance quotes today!